-Spain-based renewable energy firm X-Elio plans to add a 148 MW battery energy storage system (BESS) to its 200 MW Blue Grass solar farm in Queensland, marking the company’s first hybrid solar and storage project in Australia.
+The Spain-based renewable energy firm X-Elio will add a 148-MW battery energy storage system (BESS) to its 200-MW Blue Grass solar farm in Queensland, marking the company’s first hybrid solar storage project in Australia.

 X-Elio Expands Blue Grass Solar Farm with Battery Storage

-X-Elio will enhance its operational Blue Grass solar farm with battery storage in two phases.
-The first phase involves installing a 60 MW battery energy storage system (BESS), slated for mechanical completion by late 2025.
-A second phase, expected to be finished in 2026, will add another 88 MW of storage to the project in Queensland’s Western Downs region.
+X-Elio will enhance its operational Blue Grass solar farm with battery storage across two phases.
+The first phase involves installing a 60 MW battery energy storage system (BESS), with mechanical completion expected by late 2025.

-While the specific battery technology and duration have not yet been detailed, the system is expected to use lithium-based technologies.
+While specific details about the battery technology and duration have not yet been announced, the system is expected to use lithium-based technologies.

 Blue Grass PV Park Delivers 420 GWh Annually

-Commissioned in November 2022, the Blue Grass solar farm in Queensland’s Western Downs region features 375,000 bifacial modules .
-The facility generates approximately 420 GWh annually, with its output sold through off-take agreements to Salesforce.com Inc., the Queensland government-owned generator Stanwell Corp, and power retailer Zen Energy.
+Commissioned in November 2022, the Blue Grass solar farm in Queensland’s Western Downs region uses 375,000 bifacial modules and generates approximately 420 GWh annually.
+Its output is sold through off-take agreements to Salesforce.com Inc., the Queensland government-owned generator Stanwell Corp, and power retailer Zen Energy.

 Technology Partners and Next Steps

 The Blue Grass expansion will incorporate BESS technology and grid-forming battery inverters, transforming the plant into a hybrid power source capable of delivering essential grid services.
-X-Elio has partnered with technology providers Ingeteam and Narada to enhance the existing infrastructure and improve grid support.
+X-Elio is partnering with Ingeteam and Narada as technology providers to enhance the existing infrastructure and improve grid support.

-The Sixteen Mile solar farm, another of the company’s hybrid ventures in the Western Downs, is set to follow.
-This upcoming facility will combine 350 MW of solar power with a 120 MW/240 MWh battery system.
+This project will be followed by the Sixteen Mile solar farm, another of the company’s hybrid ventures in the Western Downs.
+That facility will combine 350 MW of solar power with a 120 MW/240 MWh battery system.